 All in all, Jumper Two is, on the surface, what a creator should strive for when it comes to making a sequel.
 It takes the gameplay of the original and introduces new ideas to build upon what you learned during your trials and tribulations.
 Unfortunately, I have to remark that some of these new ideas don’t work so well.
 As was the case with Jumper, Jumper Two requires the player to acclimate themselves to the bizarre physics engine.
 In Jumper, Ogmo more or less stopped on a dime, not gaining any significant momentum.
 It stands to reason because without the ability to run, there really wasn’t a need for the character to have momentum.
 However, in Jumper Two, momentum plays a key role in performing a skid jump.
 While it would seem to go without saying that Ogmo gains speed while moving, you also have to keep this in mind as you’re navigating him while he is airborne.
 Though the Jumper engine was strange, it easily allowed players to do so.
 In Jumper Two, you have to maneuver Ogmo as though he is on the ground even if he’s in the air.
 This gets confusing because what you see onscreen doesn’t match up with the course of action you must take.
 To make things even stranger, if Ogmo happened to be touching ice before making his first jump, he will somehow continue to skid in midair, which is very odd if you’re not expecting it.

 Jumper Two also sticks out from its predecessor in that it has an actual plot.
-It is, by Mr. Thorson’s own admission, a nonsensical plot – one that goes out of its way to poke fun at as many standard video-game tropes as possible.
+It is, by Ms. Thorson’s own admission, a nonsensical plot – one that goes out of its way to make fun of as many standard video-game tropes as possible.
 This is a mixed blessing.
 On one hand, the plot does make the game marginally more interesting – even if it’s a bit predictable.

 Drawing a Conclusion